Periventricular Leukomalacia (PVL) and Birth Injury

 Causes of Periventricular Leukomalacia (PVL)

-The younger and smaller a baby is, the more prone she is to developing PVL.
+The younger and smaller a baby is, the more prone they are to developing PVL.
 Infants at the highest risk of developing PVL are those under 32 weeks of gestational age.
-PVL, however, can occur at any gestational age, including at term, especially if the baby suffered a hypoxic / ischemic insult.
-Factors involved in the development of PVL are: 1.) decreased oxygen / blood flow to the periventricular region, and 2.) damage to the glial cells, which comprise most of the white matter and support neurons throughout the nervous system.
+PVL, however, can occur at any gestational age, including at term, especially if the baby suffered a hypoxic/ischemic insult.
+Factors involved in the development of PVL are: 1.) decreased oxygen/blood flow to the periventricular region, and 2.) damage to the glial cells, which comprise most of the white matter and support neurons throughout the nervous system.
 These factors can create a sequence of events that leads to the development of PVL.

 When hypoxic-ischemic injury or infection causes damage to the blood brain barrier, there is a cascade of inflammatory responses.
 One of these responses includes release of molecules called cytokines, which are toxic to the developing brain.
 Cytokines perpetuate brain injury by damaging nearby areas that were not involved in the initial injury.
 Further damage is caused by free radicals, which are molecules produced during ischemic episodes.
 Additionally, when the glial cells become damaged, nearby neurons have little or no support.